Back to Fun Run Playbook

 Grouping and duration

-For larger schools, split students into AM and PM groups.
+I recommend splitting students into AM and PM groups.

 • Keep each group around 1 hour.